Connects this RaftController to the Raft cluster. Users of this

 local storage in the form of a local SQLite database file.
 This database

-must be referenced in Coaty Configuration.databaseOptions
+must be referenced in Coaty Configuration.databaseOptions under the key

 specified by RaftControllerOptions.databaseKey (or "raftdb" if not